ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/AR-6-Merge-Aggregates/README.md

 merges the objects of both aggregates into the _Customers_ aggregate:
 ```
 /*
- * The resulting bounded context after applying 'Merge Aggregates' to the file 'merge-aggregates-input-example.cml'.
+ * The resulting bounded context after applying 'Merge Aggregates' to the file 'example-input.cml'.
  * The 'Addresses' aggregate has been merged into the 'Customers' aggregate.
  */
 BoundedContext CustomerManagementContext implements CustomerManagementDomain {